 Below are the key features of Sovereign Gold Bonds Scheme Oct – Dec 2017 ;

 - Latest Issue Subscription dates : 9th Oct, 2017 to 27th Dec, 2017.

 - Calendar of Bonds Issuance : The Sovereign Gold Bonds will be issued every week from October 2017 to December 2017 as per the calendar specified below ;

-- Public Issue Price : The government has not yet fixed the Issue price.
-The Issue price for Series – II (FY 2017-18) was fixed at Rs 2,780 per gram.
+- Public Issue Price : The government has fixed the Issue price for next subscription period i.e. December 18th to 20th, 2017 would be Rs.
+2,866 per gram with Settlement on December 26, 2017.
 (The issue price of the Gold Bonds is based on the simple average closing price published by the India Bullion and Jewellers Association Ltd (IBJA) for gold of 999 purity of the week preceding the subscription period.
-A discount of Rs 50 per gram is offered to those investors who invest through online mode.)
+A discount of Rs 50 per gram from the issue price is offered to those investors who invest through online mode.)